Functors of actions: Introduction

-At the core of these theories underlies the most succesful theory of Gravity, General Relativity\cite{einstein1917kosmologische} (GR).
-This theory, assumes a four dimensional pseudo-Riemannian manifold with local interacting metric background that satisfies Lorenzt invariance.
-The standard Gravity action (or General Relativity action, that contains the Einstein Hilbert action) is given by:
+At the core of these theories lies the most successful theory of gravity, general relativity (GR)~\cite{einstein1917kosmologische}.
+This theory assumes a four-dimensional pseudo-Riemannian manifold with a local interacting metric background that satisfies Lorentz invariance.
+The standard gravity action (or GR action, that contains the Einstein-Hilbert action) is given by: